-The Texas Medical Association International Medical Graduate (TMA IMG) Section recognized Nick N. Shroff, MD, of Plano, with the inaugural IMG Section Outstanding Physician Award today for his commitment to improving the health of his community beyond his medical practice.
-The TMA IMG physicians presented the award during TexMed, TMA’s annual conference, in Dallas.
+The Texas Medical Association International Medical Graduate (TMA IMG) Section recognized Gilberto A. Handal, MD, of El Paso, with the IMG Section Outstanding Physician Award today for his commitment to improving the health of his community beyond his medical practice.
+The TMA IMG physicians presented the award during TexMed 2021, TMA’s annual conference.

 Welcome to the International Medical Graduate (IMG) Section webpage!
 The IMG Section was created in 1997 to promote diversity and integration in Texas medicine and provide a direct means for IMGs to participate in activities of TMA.

 All IMGs are invited to participate in the TMA IMG Section, which is devoted to the unique issues and concerns of all IMG physicians.
 A diverse group of physicians with a common vision, this section meets three times a year in conjunction with TMA conferences and the annual meeting of the House of Delegates.

 Are you a physician who graduated from an international medical school?
 Are you looking for help with the unique challenges of being a new physician in Texas?

 TMA-IMG physician leaders offer a wealth of knowledge about overcoming the hurdles of being not only new to a country but also new to medicine within Texas.
 Many TMA-IMG leaders can offer advice to those struggling with the sometimes confusing medical licensing rules in Texas.
 They also can help you understand cultural differences and everyday life situations that can be difficult for physicians in an unfamiliar environment.
 These leaders are available and eager to connect with and mentor all IMG physicians, even those who are displaced or refugee physicians.